-The best evidence that there's an ocean on Europa was gathered by NASA's Galileo spacecraft, which orbited Jupiter from 1995 to 2003.
-The spacecraft made 12 close flybys of Europa and one of its instruments, a magnetometer, detected that a magnetic field was being created within Europa as Jupiter's powerful magnetic field swept past the moon.
-Scientists think the most likely thing that could create this magnetic signature is a global ocean of salty water.
+The best evidence that there's an ocean at Europa was gathered by NASA's Galileo spacecraft, which orbited Jupiter from 1995 to 2003.
+While Europa has no magnetic field of its own, when the Galileo spacecraft made 12 close flybys of Europa, its magnetometer detected a magnetic field within Europa as Jupiter's powerful magnetic field swept past the moon.
+Scientists think the most likely cause of this magnetic signature is a global ocean of salty water.

-Europa's bright, icy surface is a landscape unlike anything seen on Earth.
-To start with, in an overall sense, it's quite smooth, with few towering mountains or deep basins.
-Myriad ridges and grooves crisscross the surface, breaking up the landscape.
-Many of these features coincide with long, curving streaks that are dark and reddish in color – some stretching across the surface in great arcs over 600 miles (1000 kilometers) long.
-Elsewhere, domes, pits and chaotic jumbles of icy blocks hint that warm ice may be rising from deep below.
+Europa's bright, icy surface is unlike anything seen on Earth.
+It’s the smoothest body in the solar system, with few towering mountains or deep basins.
+Ridges and grooves crisscross the surface, breaking up the landscape.
+Many of these features coincide with long, curving streaks that are dark and reddish in color – some stretching across the surface in great arcs over 600 miles (1,000 kilometers) long.
+Elsewhere, domes, pits, and jumbles of icy blocks hint that warm ice may be rising from deep below.

 Europa's surface is blasted by radiation from Jupiter.
 That's a bad thing for life on the surface – it couldn't survive.
 But the radiation may create fuel for life in an ocean below the surface.

 The radiation splits apart water molecules (H2O, made of oxygen and hydrogen) in Europa's extremely tenuous atmosphere.
-The hydrogen floats away and the oxygen stays behind.
-Oxygen is a very reactive element, and potentially could be used in chemical reactions that release energy, which lifeforms could exploit.
-If the oxygen somehow make its way to the ocean, it could possibly provide chemical energy for microbial life.
+The hydrogen floats away and much of the oxygen stays behind and may bind to other elements.
+Oxygen is a very reactive element, which means it could potentially be used in chemical reactions that release energy.
+If the oxygen somehow makes its way to the ocean, it could react with other chemicals to possibly provide chemical energy for microbial life.